bparanj/crystal/electronics/book/energy-frequency-vibration/work.md

 - \( d \) is the displacement of the object,
 - \( \theta \) is the angle between the force and the direction of displacement.

-For example, if you push a box across the floor, the work done is the force you apply times the distance the box moves in the direction of the force¹².
+For example, if you push a box across the floor, the work done is the force you apply times the distance the box moves in the direction of the force.

-### Electronic Circuits Context
 In the context of electronic circuits, **work** refers to the energy transferred by electrical components to perform a specific function.
-This involves the flow of electric current through a circuit, which is a closed loop of conductive pathways.
+This involves the flow of electric current through a circuit.
 Components like resistors, capacitors, diodes, and transistors control and direct this flow to achieve desired outcomes, such as amplifying signals or powering devices.

 While the physics definition of work and the everyday use of the term share some similarities, they are not exactly the same.

-### Similarities
 Both definitions involve the concept of effort and achieving a result.
 In everyday life, work involves putting in effort to accomplish tasks or goals, which can be seen as a form of energy expenditure.

-### Differences
 However, the physics definition of work is much more specific and quantifiable.
 It requires:

 - A force applied to an object,
 - Movement of the object in the direction of the force,
 - A measurable displacement.